 Now, when some people hear about teak as an investment they say, “Isn’t it actually high risk?
 What if someone cuts down the trees?”
 That is a real concern, which is why it’s important to work with an experienced plantation owner who has invested in security and expert management.
 Those two factors are vitally important considerations when trying to grow a healthy, successful teak plantation.
 Yes, sometimes even more important than the environmental conditions.

 Luckily for anyone trying to get in on the ground floor, which is itself a rare opportunity, the teak plantation at Gran Pacifica enjoys 24/7 security provided by an internationally renowned security firm.
 Using advanced RFID technology, the professional security assigned to the plantation are able to track each individual tree from its first few years of growth all the way to its final delivery at the mill.
-This provides a peace of mind almost unprecedented in the timber industry.
+This provides peace of mind almost unprecedented in the timber industry.
 Not to mention, the plantation at Gran Pacifica is on the same property as a booming residential and beach resort community, meaning that you can stay in luxury accommodations when you come to visit your teak trees.

 In a world of electronic transactions and increasingly impenetrable and complex systems, many have set their sights on tangible, hard assets.
 The prudence in this decision is reflected in many ways, the greatest of which is the security provided by real, tangible assets.
 The land on which the trees are planted is deeded to you, it will always be there.
 Another benefit that comes along with that deed is the opportunity to become a Nicaraguan resident, giving you a “Plan B” should things really turn sour in your home country.
 If you desire a more secure future for yourself or your children, you owe it to yourself to consider an investment in teak.
 There will never be a better time to purchase your own personal plantation.
-Contact a representative now to grow your wealth throughout the life of the trees.